-Five Things every artist should own
+Five Studio Essentials every artist needs

 This post is for all the artists out there who love to shop for their hobby.
 I know I do!
 If you don't have the following tools and goodies, go get them today!